Anomalously long lifetimes in two-dimensional Fermi liquids: Abstract

 \section{Abstract}

-A precise characterization of the recently discovered crossover to hydrodynamic transport in electron liquids, and in particular of a conjectured exotic tomographic transport regime, requires a full solution of the Fermi-liquid collision integral at all temperatures beyond state-of-the-art analytic leading-logarithmic approximations.
+A precise characterization of the recently discovered crossover to hydrodynamic transport in electron liquids, and in particular of a conjectured exotic odd-parity transport regime, requires a full solution of the Fermi-liquid collision integral at all temperatures beyond state-of-the-art analytic leading-logarithmic approximations.
 We develop a general basis expansion of the linearized collision integral applicable at all temperatures, and employ this to determine the decay rates of Fermi surface perturbations in two-dimensional electron liquids.
-In particular, we provide exhaustive data on the decay rates for a new tomographic regime, in which parity-even Fermi surface deformations decay rapidly but odd-parity modes are anomalously long-lived, and which exists at fairly large temperatures \mbox{$T \lesssim 0.1 \, T_F$}, putting this regime within the reach of current experiments.
+In particular, we provide exhaustive data on the decay rates for a new odd-parity regime, in which parity-even Fermi surface deformations decay rapidly but odd-parity modes are anomalously long lived.
+We find that this transport regime exists at fairly large temperatures \mbox{$T \lesssim 0.1 \, T_F$}, putting this regime within the reach of current experiments.

 Signatures of hydrodynamic transport have recently been reported in a number of two-dimensional materials such as graphene~\cite{bandurin16,crossno16, krishnakumar17,berdyugin19}, bilayer graphene~\cite{nam17,bandurin18}, GaAs~\cite{dejong95,buhmann02, braem18}, WP$_2$~\cite{gooth18}, and PdCoO$_2$~\cite{moll16}.
 Samples used are very clean, such that at intermediate temperatures electron-electron scattering---the rate of which goes as \mbox{$\gamma \sim (T/T_F)^2$} at small temperatures with logarithmic corrections~\cite{chaplik71,hodges71,giuliani82,zheng96,dassarma21}, where $T_F$ is the Fermi temperature---sets the dominant relaxation mechanism over impurity and phonon scattering (which dominate at low and high temperatures, respectively)~\cite{lucas18}.
-In this case, excitations not associated with conserved quantities (charge and current) relax very quickly, giving rise to a collective hydrodynamic description.
+In this case, excitations not associated with conserved quantities (charge and current) relax very quickly due to electron interactions, giving rise to a collective hydrodynamic description.
 Indeed, hydrodynamic transport is generally expected in many two-dimensional materials~\cite{bandurin16,bandurin18,ahn22}.
-On a theoretical level, the crossover to a hydrodynamic regime is captured by a kinetic quasiparticle description~\cite{smith89,baym04,giuliani05,pines18}.
+On a theoretical level, the crossover to a hydrodynamic regime is captured by a kinetic quasiparticle description~\cite{pines66,smith89,baym04,giuliani05,Lucas:2018kwo}.